 Would you have liked to see international, major artists like Lady Gaga, David Guetta, Snoop Dog and Sigala for free?
 That’s exactly what the Isle of MTV Malta festival has been and still is offering!

 Isle of MTV is an outdoor, free music festival held in Malta.
 Ever since 2007, a selection of current, popular artists has set foot on the MTV stage.
 The event runs on two blissful summer nights in July and is 100% free to attend.
 It’s one of the smallest music festivals in Europe but still sees 10,000-50,000 attendants a year.

 The festival was postponed due to the Coronavirus but was finally back in 2022.
 The 2022 lineup included Marshmello as a headliner and we can expect great names for 2023 too.
 The entrance is free of charge and open to anyone.
 Just make sure to be early as there will for sure be a queue (and maybe some traffic chaos to get back home).

 Isle of MTV Malta 2022: 19th of July

 Glitch Festival (Rabat)

 Glitch is a newer house and techno festival that was first hosted in 2016.
 This is the festival for anyone looking for a proper party with live acts performing at pool parties, cave raves and boat parties.
 The festival already has a good repetition and international following.
 In fact, the techno magazine Mixmag named it a “House and Techno paradise”.

-Glitch 2021 will be the fifth edition of the festival after it was postponed last year.
+Glitch 2022 will be the fifth edition of the festival after the 2020 and 2021 editions were postponed.
 The lineup is still to be confirmed.
-Judging from the 2020 lineup, there are a lot of big names that will hopefully come this year.
+Judging from the 2020 lineup, there are a lot of big names that will hopefully come.
 The 2020 lineup had confirmed acts that included Amelie Lens, DJ Bonobo, Nina Kraviz and Boston 168.

 Glitch Festival 2022: 13th-16th of August